mkabilov/logical_backup/README.md

   the database to connnect to.
 It is not possible to backup multiple databases with one insance of the tool at the moment; however, multiple backup tools can work on the same cluster on different databases.

-All interval parameters (`periodBetweenBackups` and `oldDeltaBackupTrigger`) values should have an integer with the time unit attached; valid units are 's', 'm', 'h' for seconds, minutes and hours.
-For instance, the value of `10h5s` correspoonds to `10 hours 5 seconds`.